Frequently asked questions

 If you use a breast pump, clean it at least once a day according to the manufacturer’s instructions.
 If you collect your milk more than once a day, carefully rinse any breast pump components that have been in contact with your breasts.

 Each bottle holds up to 100 ml, but no minimum quantity is required.
+Try to reach at least 15 ml per bottle.
 Never fill a bottle above the 100 ml mark, as the milk expands when frozen.

 Collect your milk only if you have a surplus after feeding your infant, as you are able and feel comfortable doing so.